 - Students are expected to enter the dance immediately. - Students who leave the dance may not re-enter unless accompanied by a chaperon. - Middle School students may not attend the homecoming dance or Junior-Senior Prom. - Guest Passes for School Dances: Any Boone Grove student who wishes to bring one (1) guest to a BGHS dance must obtain a "Guest Pass" form, which must be signed by an administrator from the guest's school, returned to the school office, and approved by BGHS administration.
-Out-of-school guests cannot be over the age of twenty-one (21) at the time of the homecoming dance and the prom. - BGHS students who transfer to the Alternative School are considered "Guests" and must complete a Guest Pass form to attend. - Student's guests who do not have passes will not be admitted. - Students are responsible for their guest and any misconduct by the guest may result, at a minimum, in the student and guest being removed from the event. - All dancing must be done in an appropriate and respectful manner.
-Failure to adhere to this policy can result in removal for the dance and other disciplinary action.
+Out-of-school guests cannot be over the age of twenty-one (21) at the time of the homecoming dance and the prom. - BGHS students who transfer to the Alternative School are considered "Guests" and must complete a Guest Pass form to attend.
+The form must also be approved by an administrator and the answers submitted will be part of that approval process. - Student's guests who do not have passes will not be admitted. - Students are responsible for their guest and any misconduct by the guest may result, at a minimum, in the student and guest being

+- removed from the event.

+- All dancing must be done in an appropriate and respectful manner.
+Failure to adhere to this policy can result in removal for the

+dance and other disciplinary action.